Skip to main content

 Background

-Standard 2.2 Consumer Consent and Information Standard states prior to a diagnostic imaging service being rendered, except in cases of emergency, the diagnostic imaging practice must ensure that:
+Standard 2.2 Consumer Consent and Information of the Diagnostic Imaging Accreditation Standards states prior to a diagnostic imaging procedure being rendered, except in cases of emergency, the diagnostic imaging practice ensures that:

-3. Practice staff obtain and record relevant information about the patient’s health status and individual patient risk factors
+3. Practice staff obtain and record relevant information about the patient’s health status and individual risk factors;

-4. Consent for each diagnostic imaging procedure is obtained from the patient or the substitute decision maker
+4. Consent for each diagnostic imaging service is obtained from the patient or the substitute decision maker; and

 5. Patient consent requirements reflect the risk attached to the diagnostic imaging procedure.

-For there to be informed consent a patient must have enough information about their condition, treatment options, the benefits and risks relevant to them, and alternative options for them to make an informed decision to consent.
-This includes the opportunity to ask questions and discuss concerns.
+For consent to be informed, a patient must have enough information about their condition, the imaging services, any relevant benefits and risks, and alternative options.
+This involves the opportunity for patients to ask questions and discuss concerns.

 A person can give informed verbal or written consent.
-Consent must always be in writing when required by law or by the policies of the state, territory, or healthcare organisation where the person is receiving care and treatment.
+Consent must always be in writing when required by law or by the policies of the state, territory, or healthcare organisations where the person is receiving care.

-The most appropriate form of consent will depend on the degree of risk and complexity of the treatment for that person.
-Considerations include:
+The most appropriate form of consent depends on the degree of risk and complexity of the diagnostic imaging service.
+Considerations include the:

-• The degree of significance of the treatment, procedure or intervention in terms of outcomes for the person
+• Degree of significance of the treatment, procedure, or intervention in terms of outcomes for the person

-• The shorter and longer-term consequences for the person
+• Shorter and longer-term consequences for the person

-• The complexity of the treatment, procedure, or intervention
+• Complexity of the treatment, procedure, or intervention

 Requirements

-The diagnostic imaging practice must implement a policy on consumer consent and information that includes:
+The diagnostic imaging practice must implement a patient consent and information policy, that ensures each patient:

 Nuclear Medicine Imaging Procedures

-Obtain informed consent in writing for nuclear medicine imaging procedures that are high-risk based on the patient's circumstances.
+Obtain informed consent in writing for nuclear medicine imaging procedures that are high-risk.

-For most patients, administering a radiopharmaceutical for a nuclear medicine imaging procedure is not high-risk when performed in line with appropriate professional standards.
+For most patients, administering a radiopharmaceutical for a nuclear medicine imaging procedure is not high-risk when performed in line with appropriate professional evidence based guidelines.

 Transvaginal and transrectal ultrasound procedures